SantonyChoi/docs/docs/app-wallet.md

 On top of that, you can use your app wallet to securely perform any transactions you want from your backend using OAuth Client Credentials.

+Note: App Wallet currently only supports mainnet and Rinkeby networks.

 ## Getting your credentials

 While we are in private beta this is a manual process.
 You can request an app wallet here.
 Once we create one for you, you can visit the [Developer Portal](https://developer.bitski.com) to see your credentials.
 Make sure to keep these keys a secret, because we will sign any transaction that is submitted using them.